Drax Group Expands Share Buyback Program

 Drax Group plc (GB:DRX) has released an update.

-Drax Group plc has repurchased 157,301 of its ordinary shares as part of its ongoing share buyback program, paying an average price of 630.80 pence per share.
-This buyback contributes to the company’s strategy of enhancing shareholder value and optimizing its capital structure.
-With this transaction, Drax Group now has a total of 427,731,515 ordinary shares in issue, including treasury shares.
+Drax Group plc has repurchased 276,682 ordinary shares as part of its ongoing share buyback program, at an average price of 642.51 pence each.
+This move brings the total number of shares held in treasury to 52,245,132, potentially influencing the voting power dynamics within the company.
+Such buybacks can impact share prices and are of interest to investors monitoring Drax Group’s market strategies.

 For further insights into GB:DRX stock, check out TipRanks’ Stock Analysis page.